-Jerusalem artichoke and radish are two root vegetables that produce a good harvest no matter what time of the year it is.
+Jerusalem artichokes and radishes are two root vegetables that produce a good harvest no matter what time of the year it is.
 “Plant radishes at any time, however, limit the planting of artichoke root to October through April.
 This knobby, starchy vegetable grows year-round, but new plants may not respond well to the foggy months of May through September.

 “The underground rhizome of the artichoke root is washed, peeled, and added to various soup and salad dishes,” according to Home Guides.
 Jerusalem artichokes are used similarly to potatoes and can even be eaten raw as well.
 Since they grow and spread quite well, you may need a bed or container specifically dedicated to them.